The Rise of AfricaNLP: A Survey of Contributions, Contributors, Community Impact, and Bibliometric Analysis: AfricaNLP Contributors

 \section{AfricaNLP Contributors}

-In this section, we provide analyses and insights to the following threefold contributors on AfricaNLP. \begin{itemize}[leftmargin=3mm] \item \textbf{Authors}: We analyze the sets of authors (both first and co-authors) of the papers. \item \textbf{Affiliations}: We identify affiliated institutions, organizations, and independent researchers from the authors' affiliation section of the paper. \item \textbf{Supporters}: We identify funding, computing resource (GPU), and model API supports from the acknowledgment section of the NLP paper. \end{itemize}
+In this section, we provide analyses and insights to the following threefold contributors on AfricaNLP. \textbf{1) Authors}: We analyze the sets of authors (both first and co-authors) of the papers. \textbf{2) Affiliations}: We identify affiliated institutions, organizations, and independent researchers from the authors' affiliation section of the paper. \textbf{3) Supporters}: We identify funding, computing resource (GPU), and model API supports from the acknowledgment section of the NLP paper.

-~\\ \textbf{Who are the authors contributing to AfricaNLP research?} To examine author contributions and the distribution of papers, we conducted a statistical analysis of 1,902 publications.
-Parallel to the growth in publications, the number of contributing authors has increased exponentially over time.
-In 2006, there were 21 papers authored by 78 researchers.
-By 2024, this had grown to 287 papers with 1,103 authors.
-From 1,902 papers overall, there are 4,901 unique authors, with an average of 2.6 authors per paper.
-Among them, 52 authors have contributed more than 10 papers, 166 authors between 5 and 10 papers, and the remaining 1,683 authors between 1 and 5 papers.
-The authors and co-authorship networks are presented in the Appendix (Figure \ref{fig:author-net}), and authors who co-author in 10 or more papers are in Appendix, Figure \ref{fig:author-net-10}.

-~\\ \textbf{Who is supporting the development of AfricaNLP research?} From 1,902 papers, the support contributors are identified in the acknowledgment section of 412 papers.
-The remaining papers are either do not have an acknowledgment section or acknowledge the support of research idea development, reviewers, readers, volunteers, or data annotators.
-During acknowledged organization annotation, similar organization names—such as Google DeepMind and Google Research—are merged into a single organization (Google), together with support from different regional Google offices.

-The National Science Foundation (NSF)\footnote{\url{https://www.nsf.gov/}} - independent United States Federal Government Agency, Google\footnote{\url{https://www.google.org/}}, National Research Foundation of South Africa (ZA)\footnote{\url{https://www.nrf.ac.za/}}, Lacuna Fund \footnote{\url{https://lacunafund.org/}} - an initiative co-founded by The Rockefeller Foundation, Google.org, and Canada’s International Development Research Center and others are the main supporters of the development of AfricaNLP.
+~\\ \textbf{Who is supporting the development of AfricaNLP research?} The National Science Foundation (NSF)\footnote{\url{https://www.nsf.gov/}} - independent United States Federal Government Agency, Google\footnote{\url{https://www.google.org/}}, National Research Foundation of South Africa (ZA)\footnote{\url{https://www.nrf.ac.za/}}, Lacuna Fund \footnote{\url{https://lacunafund.org/}} - an initiative co-founded by The Rockefeller Foundation, Google.org, and Canada’s International Development Research Center and others are the main supporters of the development of AfricaNLP.
 As noted throughout the papers, we also acknowledge that the mention of organization names here are not reflect the official policies or positions of the funding or supporting organizations.
 The top contributors are presented in Figure \ref{fig:org}; the complete list of supporter organizations is included in Appendix \ref{app:org}.